OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 You can invoke a JavaScript function when a given event occurs (for example, `onkeypress` or `onclick`) in a Web Screen or in a widget, like a Button or a Link.

-1. Select the element where you want to invoke the JavaScript function when an event occurs.
+1. In Service Studio, select the element where you want to invoke the JavaScript function when an event occurs.

 1. In the "Extended Properties" property group, select the event on which you want to run JavaScript code in the **Property** property (without any quotes).
 For example, `onclick`.